kcmonceaux/mle-project-challenge-2/README.md

 - `data/kc_house_data.csv` – Data for training the model.
-Each row corresponds to a sold home.  `price` is the target column, the rest can be used as features if appropriate.
+Each row corresponds to a sold home.  `price` is the
 - `data/zipcode_demographics.csv` – Additional demographic data from the
 U.S. Census which are used as features.
 This data should be joined to the primary home sales using the `zipcode` column.